shreyasxi/shreyasxi.github.io/_pages/projects.md

 **6. Equity Market Neutral Strategies**
 As part of the Alternative Investments course, my group delivered a presentation on Equity Market Neutral (EMN) strategies.
 The presentation made the case for allocating capital to EMN funds, highlighting their potential to generate consistent, low-volatility returns with minimal correlation to broader equity markets.
-📕 <a href="/files/Group 10 -Equity Market Neutral.pdf" target="_blank">Report</a>
+💡 <a href="/files/Group 10 -Equity Market Neutral.pdf" target="_blank">Presentation</a>

 ---

-**7. Financial Statement Analysis: Marks & Spencer Equity Valuation**
-Performed full equity valuation using abnormal operating profit and free cash flow models with scenario analysis.
-📕 <a href="/files/FRSA.pdf" target="_blank">Report</a>
+**7. Financial Statement Analysis: Marks & Spencer Equity Valuation** This equity research report analyzes Marks & Spencer's successful operational turnaround, driven by improved profitability and asset turnover, but concludes that a valuation based on core fundamentals suggests this recovery is already fully priced into the current stock. &nbsp;📕 <a href="/files/FRSA.pdf" target="_blank">Report</a> &nbsp;||&nbsp; 💡 <a href="/files/YOUR_EXCEL_FILE.xlsx" target="_blank">Excel</a>